rwsite/updatepulse-server/integration/docs/packages.md

 **Parameters**
 `$payload`
-> (array) the data sent by the Remote Repository Service
+> (array) the data sent by the Version Control System

 `$package_slug`
 > (string) the slug of the package triggering the webhook